Scrabble letter distributions: Danish

-The distribution lacks Q and W, which are very rare and only occur in foreign words.
-C, X, and Z also only occur in foreign words, but they are not so rare, so they were included.
+The distribution lacks Q, which is very rare and only occurs in foreign words.
+C, W, X, and Z also only occur in foreign words, but they are not so rare, so they were included.
+Q can be played with a blank.
+Prior to 2025, sets contained 100 tiles and did not include a W.

 Dutch

 Dutch-language editions consist of the following 102 tiles: